-8. A LAND MANAGEMENT APPROACH TO SURVEYING EDUCATION
+A LAND MANAGEMENT APPROACH TO SURVEYING EDUCATION

-Taking a land management approach to surveying education, there is a need to change the focus from being seen very much as an engineering discipline.
-There is a need for a more managerial and interdisciplinary focus as a basis for developing adequate systems of land administration.
+Taking a land market approach to surveying education, there is a need to change the focus from being seen very much as an engineering discipline.
+There is a need for a more managerial and interdisciplinary focus as a basis for developing and running adequate systems of land administration.